modom-ofn/auth-portal/auth-portal/README.md

 GPL-3.0 — https://opensource.org/license/lgpl-3-0

 **“Use at your own risk.
 This project uses Vibe Coding and AI-Assitance.
-This project is unaffiliated with Plex, Inc. or Emby LLC.”.**
+This project is unaffiliated with Plex, Inc. or Emby LLC. or Jellyfin”.**